-Most of Canada’s ski areas would normally be closed by now however Whistler Blackcomb offers glacier skiing through to early July in a normal year.
-This year however, it has decided not to open that facility, although it will re-open for hiking, biking and so on.
+Most of Canada’s ski areas would normally have closed by the time the country eased lockdown in June.
+Just one, Whistler Blackcomb, normally offers glacier skiing through to early July in a normal year.
+This year however, it has decided not to open that facility, although it could have, and did re-open for hiking, biking and so on.

-Mont St Sauveur in Quebec has opened a summer terrain park in recent years using snow left from the previous winter and they confirmed on May 20h that they have snow left this year and will open the snowpark if Quebec’s lockdown is eased in time.
-However so far that does nopt seem to have happened.
+Mont St Sauveur in Quebec has opened a summer terrain park in recent years using snow left from the previous winter and they confirmed on May 20th that they have snow left this year and will open the snowpark if Quebec’s lockdown is eased in time.
+However so far that did not seem to happen.

 China Social Distancing Requirement: 1 Metre (40 inches)